The Best of Everything

 shooting version including revisions made during production."

-Description: Movie tie-in.
-Photos from the film on the front and back covers, with 3 b/w photos inside.
+Photos of the players on front and back covers, with 3 glossy b/w film stills inside.

 Description: 96-page movie tie-in, with 30 photos inside.